Can AI Agents Actually Learn to Trade?

 Two separate agents were tasked to read news headlines about the company in question and produce either a bullish or bearish summary.
 This was to get a view of the news cycle which is equally positive and negative to help give the trader a balanced view.

-This was the second key insight passed to the trader.
+This was the second key insight passed to our trader agents.

 Task 5 — Trading Decision

-A trading agent is then given the insight metrics and the news analysis and told to make a simple decision: Buy, Sell or Hold.
-It is also tasked to give a reasoning output to help the interpretability of the model.
-It makes this decision daily.
+Finally, our trading agents were given the insight metrics and the news analysis and told to make a simple decision: Buy, Sell or Hold.
+The agent was also tasked to give a reasoning output to help the interpretability of the output.
+It generated this decision decision daily.

 Results

-We designed this paper as a benchmarking exercise of the current frontier LLMs.
+We designed this paper as a benchmarking exercise for frontier LLMs.
 We wanted to assess several key skills all combined into one task.
-The specific skills include; code writing, model suggestion, novelty, semantic analysis, summarisation and decision making.
+The specific skills include code writing, model suggestion, novelty, semantic analysis, summarisation and decision making.
 Our key results were as follows:

 Firstly, we found that Anthropic’s Sonnet 3.7 was the best model builder, making the most diverse suggestions while also being able to actually implement these in code without significant errors.